-Golf Range
+Golf Range and Pro Shop

-The Range at Citrus, a non-profit golf practice center features two hitting surfaces-natural grass and mats-along with various targets and markers, 31 tees, a chipping area with a bunker and a 2,500 sq. ft. putting/chipping green.
-The Range offers varying size buckets of Srixon 2 Piece golf balls.
-The well-lighted golf driving range is open seven days a week along with a well-stocked pro shop and snack bar to provide added convenience.
+The Range at Citrus, a non-profit golf practice center features two hitting surfaces-natural grass (Tuesday and Friday only) and mats-along with various targets and markers, a chipping area with a bunker and a 2,500 sq. ft. putting/chipping green.
+The Range offers small, medium, and large size buckets of golf balls.
+The well-lighted golf driving range is open six days a week along with a well-stocked pro shop and snack bar to provide added convenience.